Getting Published with Leonardo

 Requests for revisions may include suggestions by reviewers to consider other current work or research for incorporation into the text or references.
 How you address the feedback is your decision.
 The editor may also request revisions to bring your manuscript in line with the requirements explained in the manuscript guidelines.
 These are not negotiable and must be addressed in your revised submission.
 Your resubmitted manuscript may undergo a further round of review either by an external peer reviewer or the editor.
 You are told whether your article is accepted or rejected after the review.

 Your manuscript is accepted!
 If you submitted an article for Leonardo or LMJ, it will be posted on the Leonardo Just Accepted (JA) page of The MIT Press website within 4–6 months after acceptance and receipt of all required permissions.
-Posting in JA is a form of publication in which a watermark indicating the journal title, the copyright holder and the article's digital object identifier (DOI) is added.
+JA is the first form of publication in which a watermark indicating the journal title, the copyright holder and the article's digital object identifier (DOI) is added.
+Your manuscript will now enter the queue for publication in an archival printed journal.
+Due to the continued dynamism of the art-science-technology field, the current turnaround for submissions of over two pages to print is over three years.

 Step 8 Review Edited Material